ga-curriculum/intro-to-javascript-functions/parameters-and-arguments/README.md

 }
 ```

-What we want this function to do is accept a name as input, and log out `Hello` plus whatever the name is.
+What we want this function to do is accept a name value as input, and log out `Hello` plus whatever that name is.
 When we define this function, we have no way of knowing what name it will be, but that's ok - remember that parameters are placeholders!

 Now that we've added a `name` parameter, we can use it just like a normal variable.
 We'll log it in the console, concatenated with a basic greeting.
-Remember, functions don't run until we call them, so it's ok that `name` is undefined when we are declaring the function.
+Functions don't run until we call them, so it's ok that `name` is undefined when we are declaring the function.

 Now the fun part.
 Note that when we called our function earlier, we also had empty parentheses following the name: